What is Attorney-Client Privilege?

 Attorney-client privilege is a right of a client of any attorney.
 A person becomes a client when he or she retains an attorney.
 To clarify this, both will typically sign an engagement letter.
 In it, the engagement letter specifies the creation of this relationship.

-This privilege allows the client to refuse to disclose communications between the client and the attorney.
-The client also can prevent his or her attorney from disclosing such information.
+The privilege allows a client to refuse to disclose communications between the client and the attorney.
+Also, a client also can prevent his or her attorney from disclosing such information.

 In practice though, clients seldom have to do so.
 Attorneys are well aware of this rule.
 Attorneys can be sanctioned for breaking it.
 Therefore, they are very careful about disclosing such information without a client’s consent.

-Also, only the communications between attorney and client are protected.
-The underlying information is not.
+Importantly, only the communications between attorney and client are protected.
+However, the information communicated is not.
 In other words, if the information is available elsewhere, simply reiterating it to an attorney does not make it privileged.
 Judges are well aware of this trick.

 Why Does it Matter?

-It’s critical with any legal representation that a client can speak freely to his or her attorney.
-More specifically, the United States Supreme Court has stated that the privilege encourages clients to make “full and frank” disclosures to their attorneys, who are then better able to provide candid advice and effective representation (Upjohn Co. v.
+It’s critical that a client can speak freely to his or her attorney.
+More specifically, the United States Supreme Court has stated that the privilege encourages clients to make “full and frank” disclosures to their attorneys.
+In turn, the attorney is then better able to provide candid advice and effective representation (Upjohn Co. v.
 United States, 449 U.S. 383, 389 (1981)).